 The Juris Doctoris/Master of Business Administration (JD/MBA) dual degree offers a strong and complementary skill set to those looking to do work in the areas of corporate law, investment banking, corporate finance and marketing, among others.

-The program generally takes four years, which is one less than it would take if the two were completed separately.
+The program generally takes four years, which is one less than it would take if the two degrees were completed separately.
 Students take both the LSAT and GMAT for admission and complete the required curriculum associated with each respective degree.
-The equivalent of five semesters (77 credits) are spent in the law school, and three (51 credits) are spent in the business school.
+The equivalent of five semesters (77 credits) are spent in the Law School, and three (51 credits) are spent in Olin Business School.
 Students who start in only one program are welcome to apply to the other and begin the dual degree during their second year.

 Many JD/MBA students also participate in one or more of the law school's clinical programs, including the New York Regulatory and Business Externship, the Entrepreneurship and Intellectual Property Clinic, and the Corporate Judicial Externship.